bahanonu/ciatah/README.md

 % Loads the class into an object for use in this session obj = calciumImagingAnalysis;

-% Download and load dependent software packages. obj.loadDependencies;
+% Download and load dependent software packages into "_external_programs" folder. obj.loadDependencies;

 % [optional] Set the names calciumImagingAnalysis will look for in each folder